 Ongeleigh Underwood

-Ongeleigh Underwood is the Founder and Executive Director at ACE.
+Ongeleigh Underwood is the Executive Director at ACE.
 With a background in environmental science and two decades of experience working on sustainability initiatives across the public, private, and nonprofit sectors, she brings a results-driven approach to solutions rooted in both ecological and economic impact.

 Most recently, she has served as Managing Director of the Circular Carbon Network, an initiative of XPRIZE Carbon Removal, where she worked to accelerate investment into carbon removal and utilization technologies.
 Ongeleigh holds a B.S. in Environmental Science from the University of Tennessee at Chattanooga and has led successful projects at many organizations including Launch Tennessee, the City of Chattanooga, and the North Chickamauga Creek Conservancy.